 And so simply introducing a clock and telling a child, you need to stay in bed until the clock turns, yellow might not change anything.
 And that’s not necessarily the per purpose of the clock.
 The purpose of the clock is to let your child know that it is nighttime so that when you respond to them one way at nights, they’re not confused by why you’re responding to them a different way in the morning, without that clock signaling to them.
 This is morning, or this is nighttime.
 Your child’s not gonna understand why when the clock is blue, daddy’s only coming to the door versus when the clock is yellow, daddy’s actually getting me out of bed, right?
 You oftentimes need to have a bigger plan, a addressing the bigger picture here, right?
 If you have a child that has been habitually waking up throughout the night and coming out of bed and starting their day at 5:00 AM the clock likely isn’t going to change that by itself.

-But what it does is it makes things very, very clear to your child so that there is no confusion on their end, because the key of course is to make sure that the way that you are responding to your child at nighttime, when the clock is blue is not rewarding, the wake-ups and encourag more of them.
+But what it does is it makes things very, very clear to your child so that there is no confusion on their end.
+The clock clarifies when you need to stay in bed and when you can wake up.
+Because the key of course is to make sure that the way that you are responding to your child at nighttime, when the clock is blue is not rewarding, the wake-ups and encourag more of them.
 So that this way, when the clock is yellow and they get to come out of bed, there is 100% clarity on the matter.
 And you don’t need to worry about confusing the child.
 So the clock is merely a tool to help you implement this system to ensure that they learn to say in their CRI or bed until morning.
 Now, a couple quick tips about these toddler clocks.
 So the first one that comes to mind is that you wanna make sure that you are plugging it in and you’re keeping it out of reach of your child, because if you keep it within reach, give your kid a few days maximum, and they’re gonna figure out how to fiddle around with those buttons and make that grow clock, turn yellow at three o’clock in the morning so that they can say, look, mommy, it’s morning, the clock is yellow.

 Don’t let your kid do that.
 Preemptively, avoid that annoying situation by just putting it out of reach at the top of a bookshelf.
 So, so that you are the only one that can control when the clock is yellow.
 Another thing you wanna make sure of with these toddler clocks is that they aren’t too bright at nighttime.
 So I know the grow clock specifically has a default setting that is very, very bright, um, too bright.
 If you ask me and it really illuminates the entire your room and does a little bit of a disservice in terms of what they’re hoping to accomplish.
 So my suggestion is make sure to dim it down to one of the lowest settings, so that obviously the color is very clear and your child can see the clock, but that it is not hindering the process by illuminating the room too much, another grow clock to hip specifically.